iemmessien/ros2cv/README.md

 Practical implementation of a publisher and subscriber with ROS2 and OpenCV.

-# Install ROS2
+# Install ROS 2

-Follow the instructions on the official doc to [install ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
+Follow the instructions on the official doc to [install ROS 2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).

 # Create a Local Workspace